cabrerac/cabrerac.github.io/scripts/lectures-sources/25-symposium-ml-deploy/ml-adoption.md

 ---
 course_code: 25-symposium-ml-deploy
-title: Data-Orientation
+title: ML Adoption
-description: This lecture will start looking into the data dimension of the ML concept and will emphasise on the importance of data-orientation.
-We first define the concept of data, the associated challenges, and provide examples of data collection processes.
-We then define a data science methodology to iteratively build the datasets that will feed our machine learning models.
-This lecture explores the first step of this methodology, "data access".
+description: This lecture will start looking into the adoption process of ML technologies.
+The goal is to design ML-based systems that align with our socio-technical systems and their stakeholders, while ensuring its careful development and safe deployment.
+To this end, we introduce simple but powerful methodologies for designing and developing ML-based systems.
 session: 2
 start_time: 8:00 am
 end_time: 09:30 am